Huguet57/git-status/README.md

 ![](https://i.imgur.com/Rfed9Wh.gif)

 ## Options
-Options can be set directly in the terminal or, if you want to set them permanently, define them anywhere in your `.bashrc` or `.bash_profile` file:
+Options can be set directly in the terminal or, if you want to set them permanently, define them anywhere in your `.zshrc` file:

 Parameter                     | Description
 ----------------------------- | --------------------------------------